zacanger/niddesa/text/generated-translations/mahaniddesa/16-sinhala-amazon.md

 Central Kelce BlowsBlows, burns, unblinds
 Fake.
-Yelidu or monk is his Ragal, Bhishamale, Moraal Fish, Dimensional Fool, Opinion, clear-stony, visceral fade, blindness, lack of eyes, unknownlessness, Nirvana, lack of prominence, perish, blossoms that Nirvana does not exist, Dirty, dissipates, flanges into a nouvera.
+Yelidu or monk is his Ragal, Bhishamale, Moraal Fish, Dimensional Fool, Opinion, clear-stony, visceral fade, blindness, lack of eyes, unknownlessness, Nibbana, lack of prominence, perish, blossoms that Nibbana does not exist, Dirty, dissipates, flanges into a nouvera.
 Really or from the perspective Mythology is bloating.
 Dirty.
 Days away.
 Inflammable to become unborn.
 Good Thoughness, mythology is a word, myth word, an ascetic